sampsyo/cs6120/content/blog/2025-12-15-torchsplit.md

 Given these profiles and a target multi-GPU environment, TorchSplit formulates resource allocation as an optimization problem.
 Each GPU can be partitioned into memory slices e.g. [8,8,8,8,8] GB slices for a 40 GB A100 GPU, each of which can host a replica of a component if the slice is large enough.
 The optimizer selects one memory layout per GPU and assigns component replicas to slices; the objective is to find the allocation, subject to resource constraints, which maximizes the minimum throughput across all pipeline components.
 The result is a concrete deployment plan that specifies how many replicas of each component to run and how GPU memory should be allocated.
 This ILP problem is formulated and solved using Gurobi via the gurobipy Python API.

 Finally, TorchSplit exports each selected component as an independent serialized PyTorch module, along with a context file that describes the global dataflow graph and execution plan.
 At serving time, a runtime loads only the components required for each replica.
-The system integrates with Ray Serve and uses.
-GPU allocations derived from the ILP solver.
+The system integrates with Ray Serve and uses GPU allocations derived from the ILP solver.

 You can find our code [here](https://github.com/jeffreyqdd/TorchSplit/) and [here](https://github.com/az275/torchsplit_ray_deployment/).

 ## Evaluation

+We performed our evaluation on the [CLIP](https://github.com/openai/CLIP) model, a multimodal vision and language model which is popular for image classification tasks.
+TorchSplit partitions the full CLIP model into 3 components: a vision encoder, text encoder, and merge step, which we label A, B, and C. A and B can run in parallel, while the paired outputs from both are the inputs to C.

 We ran experiments on one Perlmutter node with 4 40GB NVIDIA A100 GPUs.
 We used the [HuggingFace food101](https://huggingface.co/datasets/ethz/food101) image classification dataset; each item consists of an image and a classification label which is converted to a text prompt.
 This image, text pair forms the input to the CLIP model.
 We deployed our models on Ray Serve.